 Mable realized that it was possible for her husband to change and that she could be part of his change process, but she needed to change first.

 She began to think about how God’s kindness led to her repentance.
-She further realized that she was not modeling before her husband what the Savior had modeled for her (Romans 2:4).
+She further realized that she was not modeling before her husband what the Savior had emulated for her (Romans 2:4).

 Mable began to address her sin issues.
-When she did, Mable was initially discouraged because she was unaware at how much she had been sinning against her husband.
+When she did, Mable was initially discouraged because she was unaware of how much she had been sinning against her husband.